schwzr/dsf-spring-school-imaging-tests/exercises/basic-concepts-and-lessons.md

 ```
 </details>

-We will start the same way we started with simple elements, by adding the `requester` element:
+We will start the same way we started with primitive elements, by adding the `requester` element:
 ```xml
 <Task xmlns="http://hl7.org/fhir">
     <meta>